yichistat/Meta-router/README.md

 # Illustrative Code for "Meta-Router: Bridging Gold-standard and Preference-based Evaluations in LLM Routing"
 Paper link: https://iclr.cc/virtual/2026/poster/10007190

-This repository contains the illustrative code and data accompanying Meta-Router: Bridging Gold-standard and Preference-based Evaluations in LLM Routing.
-It provides the minimal reproducible components needed to generate Figure 1(a) for the main experiment of the paper.
+This repository contains the illustrative code used to generate Figure 1(a) for the main experiment of the paper.

 ---